Skip to Content

 FAFSA Information & Important Dates

 To apply for federal student aid, students must complete the Free Application for Federal Student Aid (FAFSA) using U‑M’s federal code 002325.
-The FAFSA is available on October 1 at no cost to students.
+The FAFSA is expected to be available in December at no cost to students.
 You will be considered for Pell Grant, Federal Supplemental Opportunity Grant, and Federal Direct Loans as well as the Michigan Competitive Scholarship, Michigan Indian Tuition Waiver, and Work-Study.

 All Stamps students are considered for merit-based scholarships at the time of application — there’s no extra” scholarship form to fill out.
 Our Undergraduate Handbook has more information about current student scholarship offerings that are available after your student completes their first year at Stamps.